 Electricians install and maintain residential, commercial, and industrial electrical systems.
 All buildings have an electrical system that is installed during construction and maintained after that.
 Electricians read blueprints, which are technical diagrams of electrical systems that show the location of circuits, outlets, and other equipment.
 They use different types of hand and power tools, such as pipe benders, to run and protect wiring.

 Many electricians work independently, but sometimes they collaborate with others.
 For example, experienced electricians may work with building engineers and architects to help design electrical systems in new construction.
 Some electricians also may consult with other construction specialists to help install or maintain electrical or power systems.
 At larger companies, electricians are more likely to work as part of a crew; they may direct helpers and apprentices to complete jobs.
-This program will satisfy the educational requirements to take the State Journeyman Exam.

 - Electrical Apprenticeship